 HBFI is exposed to a wide variety of risks which have the potential to affect its financial and operational performance.
 The Risk Management Policy and Framework establishes the processes to identify, assess, report and mitigate risk.
 HBFI has identified the following principal risks which may adversely affect the achievement of its objectives.
-In addition, HBFI maintains a comprehensive Risk Register which identifies all of the risks facing HBFI, including credit risk, market risk, liquidity risk and interest rate risk among others.
-In addition, reputational risk may also occur as a consequence of these risks.
+In addition, HBFI maintains a comprehensive Risk Register which identifies all of the risks facing HBFI, including credit risk, demand risk, operational risk and regulatory risk among others.
+Reputational risk may also occur as a consequence of these risks.
+The risks arising from the impact of Covid-19 have now diminished and the controls and processes introduced to mitigate against those risks have been subsumed into standard controls.